Who Benefits More From AI: Lean Content Teams or Large Editorial Departments?

 How Large Editorial Teams Benefit From AI

-For large departments, the benefits aren’t about speed - they’re about alignment.
+For large departments, the benefits aren’t about speed, they’re about alignment.

-AI helps big teams through:
+AI helps large teams through:

 Unified tone and framing